 If you know someone who has objections to use off-camera flash, this episode may give you some insight about their concerns.
 Whether you want to learn how to use off-camera flash or teach someone how to use it, there are some real concerns and objections from people who are comfortable with available light photography.

-There's a common saying that comes up in photography groups, and it's honestly rather demeaning.
+A common saying comes up in photography groups, and it’s honestly somewhat demeaning.
 When someone says,

 A common retort is,

 I think it’s time we learn why some people have concerns or objections to use off-camera flash, and realize that some of those objections have a lot of validity.

 This episode is essentially a Q&A interview with my wife, Lee.
 She does a lot of photography, but rarely uses off-camera flash.
 On the other hand, I typically use off-camera flash for most of my photography.